chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales add recipe tab](docs/testing/user-testing/kitchen-tales-add-recipe-tab.webp)

-- Creating a new recipe is easy, go to your personal drop-down menu from the nav section and select the 'Add-Recipe' tab.
+- To create a new recipe, go to your drop-down menu from the nav section and select the 'Add-Recipe' tab.
 This will then redirect you to the `add_recipe` page which will allow a user to fill out the form and create a recipe.

 ![Kichen Tales add recipe page](docs/testing/user-testing/kitchen-tales-add-recipe.webp)